UNICEF prevention of adolescent suicide in Kyzylorda Oblast – Economic evaluationKazakhstan

 At the global level, Kazakhstan was ranked as the 9th and 4th for suicide rates in children aged five to14 and youth between 15-29 respectively (WHO 2014).
 In response to this, in early 2015 the ministries of Health, Education and Internal Affairs and UNICEF developed an intersectoral programme on the prevention of suicides among adolescents which was initiated as a two-year pilot in Kyzylorda region (one of the 16 provinces of Kazakhstan).

 LAMP provided support to the evaluation of this programme, undertaking the economic evaluation component.
-We worked remotely with the evaluation team conducting the fieldwork in Kazakhstan providing economic evaluation including a cost analysis of the programme.
+We worked remotely with the evaluation team conducting the fieldwork in Kazakhstan to develop an economic evaluation including a cost analysis of the programme.